 - Charlie Martin - a British racing driver and LGBTQ+ activist, who made LGBTQ+ history as the first ever transgender driver to compete in the ADAC TOTAL 24hr Nürburgring-Rennen, where she finished 4th in class racing a BMW M240i - who talked about the huge adversity that she overcome since transitioning mid-way through her career.
 You can watch back a recording of the event, which is available to view until Friday 8 April.

 Protecting and supporting Trans, gender fluid and non-binary staff and students

 We have revised the policy on Protecting and supporting Trans, gender fluid and non-binary staff and students, talking to staff and students through focus groups and ensuring that terminology was updated and the format was as user friendly as possible.

 Access the guidance to support trans and non-binary staff and students, and also find a guide on how to be a good LGBTQ+ ally.

 Join the LGBTQ+ Society

 Students can join the De Montfort Student’s Union’s LGBTQ+ Society, welfare/social group for anyone who identifies as Lesbian, Gay, Bisexual, Transgender, Queer or any other identity which comes under the LGBTQ+ banner.

-To find out more and join the LGBTQ+ Society, click here.
+Find out more and join the LGBTQ+ Society.